 If You Removed Screen time permissions or uninstalled The Opal App, But Apps Are still blocked

 Read: How do I hard reset my screen time settings

-If all of those aren’t set to blocked in Opal, Messenger should work.
+If all of those aren’t set to blocked in Opal, associated apps should work.

 This should fix the issue.